 Skip to main content

-Sometimes there is a lump or swelling that appears on your pet.
+Sometimes a lump or swelling appears on your pet and you want to know what it is.

-• Dermal lump which is within the skin layer.
+• Dermal lump – within the skin layer

-• A subcutaneous lump which is under the skin layer.
+• Subcutaneous lump – under the skin layer

-The only way to know 100% what the lump is, is to remove it under general anaesthetic and send it to an external lab for analysis (histopathology).
-The pathologist will report what type of lump or tumour it is and if it has been completely removed or is likely to spread.
+The only way to know with 100% certainty is to remove the lump under general anaesthetic and send it to an external laboratory for histopathology.
+The pathologist’s report tells us the exact type of lump or tumour, whether it has been completely removed, and the likelihood of it spreading.

 The lump is secured.